MaxiDonkey/DelphiMistralAI/README.md

 Welcome to the unofficial Delphi **MistralAI** API library.
 This project aims to provide a `Delphi` interface for interacting with the **MistralAI** public API, making it easier to integrate advanced natural language processing features into your `Delphi` applications.
 Whether you want to generate text, create embeddings, use chat models, or generate code, this library offers a simple and effective solution.

+**MistralAI** is a powerful natural language processing API that enables developers to incorporate advanced AI functionalities into their applications.
+For more details, visit the [official MistralAI documentation](https://docs.mistral.ai/api/).

 ## Remarks

 This is an unofficial library. **MistralAI** does not provide any official library for `Delphi`.